 APPENDIX 2

 Provision of written information for the patients at visit 4 (18 months) in preparation for the L-dopa challenge at visit 5 (24 months) is considered useful and standardized wording for this to be used at all sites has therefore been added to the protocol version 1.3 dated 12/02/2014.
+This information will also be used for patients scheduled for an L-dopa challenge test at Visit 10 (72 months).

 The text is shown below: